efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/05_Simple_Contact_Form.md

 		new TextareaField('Message')
 	);

 First we create all the fields we want in the contact form, and put them inside a FieldList.
-You can find a list of form fields available on the [api:FormField] page.
+You can find a list of form fields available on the [api:SilverStripe\Forms\FormField] page.

 	:::php
 	$actions = FieldList(